CodeGod27/FastCart/README.md

-# RaSh - E-commerce Website
+# FastCart - E-commerce Website

 ## Overview
 RaSh is an e-commerce website built using Python.
 This repository contains the necessary files and folders to set up and run the website locally.